IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Nov-17.md

       Apply the transfer function.
       Place its successors who changed in the worklist.

-Speeding up the ordering:
+To speed up the ordering:

-Form the condensation graph by collapsing strongly-connected components.
+1. Form the condensation graph by collapsing strongly-connected components.

-Process the condensation graph in topological order.
+2. Process the condensation graph in topological order.
 For each component, run the worklist algorithm to a fixed point.